florentinkraemer/tidy-mortality/README.md

 # tidy-mortality

 Clean and [tidy mortality data](data/tidy/) (.csv and .rds) for 2016 to 2020 from the Federal Statistical Office of Germany.
 The original dataset in .xlsx format is available at [this link](https://www.destatis.de/DE/Themen/Gesellschaft-Umwelt/Bevoelkerung/Sterbefaelle-Lebenserwartung/Tabellen/sonderauswertung-sterbefaelle.html?nn=209016).
 Note that data for 2019 and 2020 are preliminary and have not yet undergone plausibility checks.

+I plan to update this repository whenever new data are released.
+Meanwhile, please feel free to clone or fork the repository.
+Comments are very welcome!

 *Disclaimer*: I do not take responsibility for any errors either in the original dataset or in my cleaned-up version.
 Use with caution.